hpe-dev-incubator/hpe-dev-portal/content/blog/discover-the-power-of-data-center-monitoring-using-redfish-telemetry-and-cloud-native-tooling-part-2-streaming.md

 # A holistic approach

-To fully tap the potential of data center monitoring, embark on a comprehensive journey by exploring my latest technical whitepaper, **"[Data Center Monitoring using Redfish Telemetry and Cloud-Native Tooling: Part 2 – Streaming](https://www.hpe.com/psnow/doc/a50009739enw)"**.
+To fully tap the potential of data center monitoring, embark on a comprehensive journey by exploring my latest technical whitepaper, **"[Data center monitoring using Redfish telemetry and cloud-native tooling: Part 2 — streaming](https://www.hpe.com/psnow/doc/a50009739enw)"**.
 This guide not only introduces you to the intricacies of Redfish telemetry streaming but also demonstrates the seamless integration with open-source cloud-native tools such as Telegraf, InfluxDB, and Grafana.
 The telemetry data source, HPE iLO, provides a wealth of performance metrics through the Redfish interface, and event subscription ensures a continuous flow of metric reports from the telemetry service.

 # Key highlights from the whitepaper